 - Course must be able to “count” for students as meeting a current general education requirement.

-- Student work exhibits integration of as many Oregon Tech ESLO’s as practical.
+- Student work exhibits integration of as many Oregon Tech ISLO’s as practical.

 - Faculty articulate plans or opportunities to disseminate results of course development or course activity beyond the university (publication, conference, community, etc.)